Here’s our guide to building a powerful digital presence for your business.

 That’s because people don’t search for articles about your founder’s life philosophy, or long shopping lists of services they haven’t even heard of.

 Instead, they search for answers to problems in their personal and professional lives – and creating great content is how to rank your website highly in their search queries.
+In recent years, there has been an increased focus among organizations on ongoing content creation and strengthening their digital presence to stay competitive.

 How do you decide what content to start creating to build your digital presence?